Olliemyers4/Discord-Bot/README.md

 ## Known Issue With Installing
 Some users may encounter an error where `@discordjs/opus` can't be found.
 To fix this just run `npm install discordjs/opus`

+(Only tried this on Windows and Windows Server)